minnesangg/Cerberus/README.md

 ✅ Minimalistic and user-friendly interface.

+✅ Integration with **Have I Been Pwned API** to check for leaked passwords.

 ## 🚀 Future Improvements

 🔹 Organizing passwords into categories (e.g., "Work", "Social Media").

-🔹 Integration with **Have I Been Pwned API** to check for leaked passwords.

 🔹 Backup and restore functionality for passwords and settings.